Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Introduction and Main Results

+The {\em tangential map} of a smooth surface $S$, $\tau_S:S\ra (\RP^3)^\vee$, associates to each point of $S$ its tangent plane at that point.
+The {\em dual surface $S^\vee$ of $S$} is the image of $\tau_S$. {\em Under $\tau_S$ the parabolic curve of $S$ corresponds to the cuspidal edge of $S^\vee$ and a godron to a swallowtail point} (c.f. \cite{Salmon}).

+The natural approach to the singularities of the tangential map is via Arnold's theory of Legendre singularities \cite{avg}.
+The image of a Legendre map is called its {\em front} (see \S\,\ref{geometry-IDE}).
+The tangential map of $S$ is a Legendre map; so if $S$ is in general position \textit{the only local singularities of its dual $S^\vee$ are those of generic fronts}\,: \textit{cuspidal edges and swallowtails}.
+Thus the transitions of the parabolic curve may be obtained from the list of transitions of wave fronts in $3$-space (appeared first in \cite{Arnoldcancon}, later in \cite{Arnoldwfeeml,avg}).

-Since the planes tangent to $S$ along the flecnodal curve form the flecnodal curve of the dual surface $S^\vee$, the projective dual to a hyperbonode (resp. ellipnode) is again a hyperbonode (resp. ellipnode) \cite{Uribetesis}, the projective dual to a parabolic curve is a cuspidal edge and the dual to a godron is a swallowtail point, we get the following corollary (see also Section\,\ref{wavefronts})\,:
+Since the tangent planes to $S$ along the flecnodal curve form the flecnodal curve of its dual $S^\vee$, the projective dual to a hyperbonode (ellipnode) is a hyperbonode (resp. ellipnode) \cite{Uribetesis}.
+So from the $A_3$-transitions of Fig.\,\ref{14perestroikas} (Th.\,\ref{A_3-bifurcations}) we get the transitions of the flecnodal curve on fronts (see Fig.\,\ref{A3-perestroikas}):